derf/travelynx/README.md

 (as reported by your browser).
 Select the station you're at or enter its name or DS100 code manually.

-Now, as soon as you select a train, you will be checked in and travelynx will switch to the journey / checkout view.
+As soon as you select a train, you will be checked in and travelynx will switch to the journey / checkout view.
+If you already now where you're headed, you should click/tap on the destination station in the station list now.
+You can change the destination by selecting a new one any time.

 ## Checking out

-You can check out of a train up to 10 minutes before its scheduled arrival and up to 3 hours after its actual arrival.
-This ensures that accurate real-time data for your arrival is available.
-I recommend checking out when arriving at your destination or shortly after having left the train.

-Once checked in, `travelynx.de` will show a list of all upcoming stops.
-Select one to check out there.
-You can also check out at a specific station by navigating to "travelynx.de/s/*station name*" and selecting "Hier auschecken".

-If you forgot to check out in time, or are departing the train at a station which is not part of its documented route (and also not part of its documented route deviations), or are encountering issues with travelynx' real-time data fetcher, the checkout action will fail with an error message along the lines of "no real-time data available" or "train not found".

-If you use the checkout link again, travelynx will perform a force checkout: it will log that you have left the train at the specified station, but omit arrival time, delay, and other real-time data.
-At the moment, this data cannot be specified manually.
+You are automatically checked out a few minutes after arrival at your destination.
+If the train has already arrived when you select a destination and its arrival was less than two hours ago, you are checked out immediately.
+If it's more than two hours, it will not be included in the scheduled and real-time data fetched by travelynx.
+In this case, you have to check out without arrival data using the link at the bottom of the checkin menu's station list.

 Testing
 ---